A return to inflation sparked by coronavirus spending will confuse many who have never seen it: Don PIttis | CBC News

 But whether we like it or not, many ordinary Canadians, including homeowners and people close to retirement, are anxious for advice on what the fallout from the current pandemic will mean for their future finances.

-Right now everyone is thinking about the dire state of the economy as people are thrown out of work.
-But once the effects of the pandemic begin to wain there are fears in some quarters that the massive government spending could lead to inflation.
-That would meant a confusing and uncertain outcome.
+Right now, everyone is thinking about the dire state of the economy as people are thrown out of work.
+But once the effects of the pandemic begin to wane, there are fears in some quarters that the massive government spending could lead to inflation.
+That would mean a confusing and uncertain outcome.

 More money to spend